Council tax bands and bills

 What the bill is spent on

-For information about how we spend your Council tax please download the Council tax booklet as a PDF.
+For information about how we spend your Council tax please download the Council tax booklet.

 Your Council tax bill

 To calculate your bill, the Valuation Office Agency decides the band your property is in.
 There are eight bands (A-H) depending on the property market value on 1 April 1991.

 The band will determine how much Council tax you will have to pay and the full Council tax bill is based on two or more adults living in your property.

 You can check your Council tax band by visiting the Valuation Office Agency website.

 If you want to challenge your band you can do so online by completing the Council tax band formal challenge form.
 Please be aware that following the outcome bands can go up, down or stay the same.

 The list below shows the bands for Council Tax for 2020-21 based on a full charge.

 - Band A - £1,197.23